rajshukla1102/letschat/README.md

 # letschat
-simple whatsapp clone madee by using Socket IO and nodeJS
+simple whatsapp clone made by using Socket IO and nodeJS